Symbian9/qmapshack-doc-wiki/DocGisItemsRte.md

 *-ways.mem
 ```

-Replace the "*" with a name of the database, e-g.
-"Europ" or "North_America".
+Replace the "*" with a name of the database, e.g. "Europe" or "North_America".
 This will be the name displayed on the GUI.
 The "_" will be replaced by " ".